Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ## Properties of GraphQL

-The following terms would be used a lot when interacting with graphql.
-It is important that you know them, though we wouldn't cover all of them in this tutorial.
+The following terms are often used when interacting with GraphQL.
+Knowing them can be helpful, though we won't be covering all of them in this tutorial.

 - **Schema**: Describes the functionality available to the client applications that connect to it.
 - **Query**: A schema type that represents the `GET` request and defines the operations that can be used for reading or fetching data.